dimitarminchev/DCPA/content/105_Installation.md

-# Инсталация
+# Intallation

-Напълно безплатна версия на интегрираната среда за разработка наречена **Microsoft Visual Studio Community Edition**, може да се изтегли от официалният сайт на компанията в Интернет на адрес: [https://visualstudio.microsoft.com/](https://visualstudio.microsoft.com/). Понастоящем последната актуална версия на този продукт е Microsoft Visual Studio Community Edition 2022.
+A completely free version of the integrated development environment called **Microsoft Visual Studio Community Edition** can be downloaded from the company's official website on the Internet at: [https://visualstudio.microsoft.com/](https://visualstudio.microsoft.com/).
+Currently, the latest available version of this product is Microsoft Visual Studio Community Edition 2022.

 ![](/images/11_Visual_Studio_Website.png)

-_Фиг.
+_Fig.
 11. Microsoft Visual Studio Website_

-Стандартна инсталация по подразбиране изисква скромните **1.39** GB свободно дисково пространство, но тя включва само редактора на интегрираната среда за разработка Visual Studio, както и инструменти за колаборативна работа.
+A standard default installation requires a modest **1.39** GB of free disk space, but it includes only the Visual Studio integrated development environment editor, as well as tools for collaborative work.

-За разработка на универсални Windows приложения е необходимо да се включи опцията **Universal Windows Platform development** \(Фиг.
-12\) и за разработка на мултиплатформени-мобилни приложения опцията **Mobile development with .NET** \(Фиг.
-13\).
+For developing Universal Windows applications, it is necessary to select the **Universal Windows Platform development** option \(Fig. 12\), and for developing cross-platform mobile applications, the **Mobile development with .NET** option \(Fig. 13\).

 ![](/images/12_Universal_Windows_Platform_development.png)

-_Фиг.
+_Fig.
 12. Visual Studio Installer: Universal Windows Platform development_

 ![](/images/13_Mobile_development_with_.NET.png)

-_Фиг.
+_Fig.
 13. Visual Studio Installer: Mobile development with .NET_

-Допълнителните инструменти за разработчици увеличават обема на необходимото дисково пространство за инсталиране на интегрираната среда за разработка Visual Studio. Необходими са **20.87** GB свободно дисково пространство \(Фиг.
-14\).
+The additional developer tools increase the amount of disk space required to install the Visual Studio integrated development environment. **20.87** GB of free disk space is required \(Fig. 14\).

 ![](/images/14_Visual_Studio_Setup.png)

 _Фиг.
 14. Visual Studio Setup_

-Продължава се напред и се изчаква приключването на инсталацията. Процедурата отнема значително количество време.
+Proceed forward and wait for the installation to complete.
+The procedure takes a considerable amount of time.

 ![](/images/15_Visual_Studio_Installer.png)